 If you want to help your audience, you need to get into their shoes.
 And look at their problems, wants and needs from their eyes.
 Ask yourself the right questions to identify them.
 For instance, what age group does your audience belong to?

-3. Your Content: The type of content you share on social media shapes your brand, which is why it is integral that you share the right type.
+3. Your Content: share on social media shapes your brand, which is why it is integral that you share the right type.
 The content you share has the power to make or break your social media marketing campaign.
-So sharing the appropriate content on each network should not be ignored.
+So sharing the appropriate social media posts on each network should not be ignored.

-4. Your Design: Visual elements such as color palette, typography and etc. play a crucial role in how your followers perceive your brand on social media, which is why aligning your brand design with your marketing goals is a step you cannot afford to ignore.
+4. Your Design: Visual elements such as color palette, typography and etc. play a crucial role in how your followers perceive your brand on social media, which is why aligning your brand design with your digital marketing strategy is a step you cannot afford to ignore.
 Remember, our brains tend to process visual content 60,000x faster when compared to regular text.
 It helps you build your brand recognition more.

 Social Media Branding Myths to Avoid